 On July 2, 1776, the Second Continental Congress passed a resolution declaring independence.

 On July 4, 1776, Congress approved the formal Declaration of Independence.

 Gadsden had already returned to South Carolina and was not present to sign the Declaration of Independence.

 American Revolutionary War

-- On June 28, 1776, Major General Charles Lee wanted the Army to abandon positions outside of Charleston as the British prepared to attack.
+On June 28, 1776, Major General Charles Lee wanted the Army to abandon positions outside of Charleston as the British prepared to attack.
 Rutledge and other officers disagreed with Lee and they agreed to reinforce Sullivan’s Island.
-Colonel William Moultrie’s men prepared the defenses.
+William Moultrie and his men prepared the defenses.
 A bridge was built that would allow the Americans to escape if necessary.
 Gadsden paid for the bridge and his regiment built it.
 The Americans were able to defeat the British at the Battle of Sullivan’s Island.

 South Carolina Government

 In 1780, he was elected Lieutenant Governor under Governor John Rutledge.